timescaping | matterscaping | landscaping | climatescaping

 in-between-ness of the natural and the artifactual

 I focus on the in-between-ness of the natural and the artifactual to create space for reciprocity and polyphony in a changing world.
 My work arises in-between images and words, landscapes and matter, works of art and people, time and climate.
 I address concepts of ‘worldmaking’ and notions of timescaping, matterscaping, landscaping and climatescaping to offer an alternative strategy for the way in which we relate to each other, with the other and with otherness.
 I am convinced that the arts can offer alternative strategies for the way we inhabit Earth by creating different worldviews.
+This stems from the need to approach challenges in the environment from a versatile and inclusive perspective.
+Trying to bridge the gap between the arts and humanities/social sciences and the natural/technological sciences and with society may be one.

 I wonder if and how we can learn to develop a more ecological reciprocal relationship with Earth?